earljonas/anvys-hub/README.md

    ```bash
    php artisan key:generate
    ```
-   **Gotcha:** Before moving to the next step, you must configure your database credentials (`DB_DATABASE`, `DB_USERNAME`, `DB_PASSWORD`) in your `.env` file.
+   Before moving to the next step, you must configure your database credentials (`DB_DATABASE`, `DB_USERNAME`, `DB_PASSWORD`) in your `.env` file.
 If you run migrations without updating this, you will get connection refused or table not found errors.

 3. **Database Setup**
    Run the migrations and seeders:
    ```bash
    php artisan migrate --seed
    ```
-   **Gotcha:** We rely heavily on seeders to set up initial roles and basic configuration.
+   We rely heavily on seeders to set up initial roles and basic configuration.
 Never skip the `--seed` flag on a fresh install, or the app will break on login due to missing roles.

 4. **Running the App**
    Anvys Hub requires both the backend API and frontend Vite server running concurrently.
 You can either use the composer shortcut: